We don’t know what is going to happen to our planet.

 I am a biogeochemist and a palaeoclimatologist.
 I study the interplay of different components of the Earth system, the molecular evolution of life and the environmental history of our planet.
 I am a farm boy, having grown up on a small and poor dairy farm in Ohio.
 I am an unapologetic social justice warrior, shaped not only by the class prejudices I experienced through my life but the racism and sexism that was endemic in rural America… as well as cosmopolitan Europe.
 I am intellectually indebted to interdisciplinary thinking and collaboration.
 My scientific career started in 1992, marrying biology, geology and chemistry.
 20 years later, in 2013, I became Director of the Cabot Institute at the University of Bristol and a few months later Bristol was announced as the sixth European Green Capital (for 2015) and to date the only UK Green Capital.
-As the Director and co-Founder of a world-leading interdisciplinary research institute, I have worked with artists, historians, health workers, engineers and scientists, I was invited to COP21 by the Mayor, challenged on institutional racism by our partners in the city, and contributed to our city’s Resilience Strategy and One City Plan.
+As the Director and co-Founder of an interdisciplinary research institute, I have worked with artists, historians, health workers, engineers and scientists, I was invited to COP21 by the Mayor, challenged on institutional racism by our partners in the city, and contributed to our city’s Resilience Strategy and One City Plan.

 This site hopefully captures some of those experiences and what I have learned – from building the Cabot Institute, from academic colleagues from every intellectual corner of the institution, from engaging with local to global partners, leaders and visionaries, from working with Bristol’s leadership as well as its passionate grass roots activism, from preparing our city for COP21 and the most important climate negotiations of our time but most of all from being challenged by my colleagues and fellow Bristol residents, especially those most marginalised and silenced in the past.